 Example: Create a monitoring extension for open files

 This section provides instructions to create a custom monitor for monitoring all the open files for JVMs.

 - Create a new directory in the custom monitor repository.

-This is a sample script.
-Modify this script for the specific process name (for example: Author, Publish, and so on).
+Modify this UNIX script for the specific process name (for example: Author, Publish, and so on).

-Create the monitor.xml and point this XML file to the script file created in step 2.
+monitor.xmlfile and point it to the UNIX script shown in step 2.